Weakly-special threefolds and non-density of rational points

 \section{Introduction}

 A variety over a field $k$ is a geometrically integral finite type separated scheme over $k$.
+Lang's conjecture on rational points over number fields \cite[Conjecture~5.7]{Langconj} predicts that, for a smooth projective variety $X$ of general type over a number field $K$, the set $X(L)$ of $L$-points on $X$ is not dense for every finitely generated field extension $L/K$.
+In this paper we are concerned with a class of varieties ``opposite'' to the class of varieties of general type.

-A smooth projective variety $X$ over a field $k$ is \emph{weakly-special} if no finite \'etale cover of $X_{\overline{k}}$ dominates a positive-dimensional projective variety of general type over $\overline{k}$, where $ \overline{k}$ is an algebraic closure of $k$.
+\begin{definition} A smooth projective variety $X$ over a field $k$ is \emph{weakly-special} if no finite \'etale cover of $X_{\overline{k}}$ admits a dominant rational map $X_{\overline{k}}\ratmap Y$ to a positive-dimensional smooth projective variety of general type $Y$ over $\overline{k}$, where $\overline{k}$ is an algebraic closure of $k$. \end{definition}

 Let $X$ be a projective variety over a finitely generated field $K$ of characteristic zero.
-Lang--Vojta's conjectures on rational points in \cite{Langconj} predict that, if $X(K)$ is dense, then $X$ is weakly-special.
-In \cite[Conjecture~1.2]{HarrisTschinkel} the following converse was proposed: if $X$ is a weakly-special smooth projective geometrically connected variety over a finitely generated field $K$ of characteristic zero, then there exists a finite field extension $L/K$ such that $X(L)$ is dense in $X$.
+Lang's conjecture combined with the Chevalley-Weil theorem predicts that, if $X(K)$ is dense, then $X$ is weakly-special.
+In \cite[Conjecture~1.2]{HarrisTschinkel} the converse of this statement was conjectured over number fields.
+The following conjecture is its natural extension to all finitely generated fields of characteristic zero.

+\begin{conjecture} If $X$ is a weakly-special smooth projective geometrically connected variety over a finitely generated field $K$ of characteristic zero, then there exists a finite field extension $L/K$ such that $X(L)$ is dense in $X$. \end{conjecture}

-This conjecture is however in conflict with a series of conjectures introduced by Campana in his seminal work on orbifold pairs and special varieties \cite[\S~13.6]{Ca11}.
-Here we say that a smooth projective variety $X$ over a field $k$ of characteristic zero with algebraic closure $\overline{k}$ is \emph{special} if, for every $1\leq p \leq \dim(X)$, the sheaf $\Lambda^p \Omega^1_{X_{\overline{k}}/\overline{k}}$ does not contain a Bogomolov sheaf \cite{Ca11}.
-Then, for $X$ a smooth projective variety over a finitely generated field $K$ of characteristic zero, Campana conjectured that $X_{\overline{K}}$ is special if and only if there exists a finite field extension $L/K$ such that $X(L)$ is dense in $X_L$.
+This conjecture is incompatible with a series of conjectures introduced by Campana in his foundational work on special varieties \cite[\S~13.6]{Ca11}.
+Indeed, Campana conjectured that $X$ is special if and only if there exists a finite field extension $L/K$ such that $X(L)$ is dense in $X$.
+However, Bogomolov--Tschinkel \cite{BT} constructed examples of weakly-special non-special varieties, so that the two conjectures are in conflict.
+We formalize their construction as follows.

-Note that Campana actually expanded on Lang--Vojta's conjecture by putting forward the idea that potential density of rational points on the smooth projective variety $X$ should imply that the variety $X$ is \emph{special}.
-This is stronger than Lang--Vojta's conjecture which only predicts that $X$ is weakly-special.
-Indeed, Bogomolov--Tschinkel \cite{BT} famously constructed the first non-special weakly-special varieties (see Section \ref{section:bt_threefolds} for further properties of their threefolds):

-\begin{theorem}[Bogomolov--Tschinkel] There exists a smooth projective simply-connected weakly-special threefold over $\mathbb{C}$ which is not special. \end{theorem}